Regan Ryzuk: Development as a composer

-During the 1980's, Ryzuk toured with various ballet companies – traveling through Europe and Latin America.
+During the 1980s, Ryzuk toured with various ballet companies – traveling through Europe and Latin America.
 This period enabled him to develop his improvisational techniques, which later laid the groundwork for one of his greatest compositional works,"48 Preludes and Fugues."
 Composed in the style Johann Sebastian Bach, Ryzuk developed "48 Preludes and Fugues" over the course of a year while living in Switzerland.

 Upon his return to the United States in 1991, Ryzuk lived in New York and continued his compositional work.
 He developed a base of students, including Fountains of Wayne co-founder, Adam Schlesinger.
 Ryzuk periodically returned to Europe to study and develop compositions; for example he lived in Germany in 1994, where he wrote "Piano Fantasy in D♭," and made fairly frequent trip to London between 2000 and 2005 while writing a musical based on Jack the Ripper.

 Around the year 2000 Ryzuk became a founding partner in a TV/film music production company known as SOUNDGUILD, which operated for approximately ten years.
 Ryzuk's work from this period is featured in over 500 television and movie projects through his work with Zomba Music, including Kissing Jessica Stein, Chasing Papi, The Night Listener, 60 Minutes, and American Idol.
 He also provided music for Extreme Music Library, LTD.